clokep/homeserver-spec-versions/README.md

 3. Run the script: `python -m main`
 4. Check it for errors.

+You can also fetch individual projects by providing one or more projects:

+`python -m main spec synapse`

 ----

  [This work](https://patrick.cloke.us/homeserver-spec-versions/) © 2024 by [Patrick Cloke](https://github.com/clokep) is licensed under [CC BY-NC-SA 4.0](https://creativecommons.org/licenses/by-nc-sa/4.0/)